dansantander/re-former/README.md

 ## Getting Started

 #### Installation
-To use this program, you will need to have previously installed:
+To use this program you will need to have previously installed:

 * Ruby Language - Version 2.5 up to 2.7 - [Install guide](https://www.ruby-lang.org/en/documentation/installation/)

 * Ruby on Rails - Version 5.2 - [Install guide](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)